 Start with style

-There are a few main toilet designs to choose from, including close coupled, back to wall, wall faced and wall hung.
+Toilet designs include back to wall, close coupled, wall faced and wall hung.
 Consider your budget and check with your plumber to find out which one will work best with your existing bathroom's setup.
 But if you're building from scratch, you can choose your toilet first and tailor your plumbing accordingly.

-With a close coupled toilet, the cistern and toilet pan are joined together to hide the flush pipe.
+With close coupled toilets, the cistern and toilet pan are joined together to hide the flush pipe.

-Ideal for small spaces, a wall-hung toilet is mounted on the wall and has clear space beneath it for a clean, modern look.
+Wall hung toilets are mounted to the wall and have space beneath them for a clean, modern look.

-Once you've settled on a toilet style, it’s time to choose a toilet pan to suit.
+Once you've chosen a toilet style, you'll need to choose a toilet pan.
 There are three common pan types: S-trap, P-trap and skew trap.

 The trap is the bend in the toilet pipe that gets rid of the waste, and keeps smelly sewer gases from coming up into your bathroom.

-An S-trap pan has a waste pipe that's connected to the floor; the P-trap pipe connects directly to the wall; while the older style skew pan extends either side of the toilet bowl.
+An S-trap pan has a waste pipe that's connected to the floor; the P-trap pan pipe connects directly to the wall; while the older style skew trap pan extends either side of the bowl.

 Before you commit to a toilet style and pan, you'll need to make sure the measurements work and decide what "set-out" you'll need in your bathroom.
 This is the distance from the wall to the centre of the waste outlet for an S-trap, and the floor to the outlet for a P-trap.
 Set-outs vary, so make sure you take those measurements with you when selecting a toilet.

-To help reduce water consumption, choose a toilet with a high WELS star rating.
-A 3 star rating uses 6 litres for a full flush and 3 litres for a half flush.
-While a 4 star rating means you'll be using 4.5 litres for a full flush and 3 litres for a half flush.
+A 3-star rating uses six litres for a full flush and three litres for a half flush.
+Whereas a 4-star rating means you'll be using four and a half litres for a full flush and three litres for a half flush.

-If you're building a new house or renovating an existing bathroom, check with your local council to see if there's a minimum WELS star rating toilet that you are required to install.
+If you're building a new house or renovating an existing bathroom, check with your local council to see if there's a minimum WELS star rating toilet you're required to install.

-And if you have a traditional single-flush toilet, consider changing it over for a dual flush.
+And, if you have a traditional, single-flush toilet, consider changing it over for a dual flush toilet.
 It could save you more than 50 litres of water per person, per day.